OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 This code defines the input parameters of the Component, `x` and `y`, and initializes them to 0.0.
 These will be design variables which could used to minimize the output when doing optimization.
 It also defines the explicit output, `f_xy`, but only gives it a shape.
-Shape can be scalar (e.g. 1, 2, 3) indicating the length of the 1-D array, or it can be a tuple for n-d arrays.
+If shape is 1, the value is initialized to *0.0*, a scalar.
+If shape is any other value, the value of the variable is initialized to *numpy.zeros(shape, dtype=float)*.

 ::